Maggie

 -

-As we have no history for her we do not know if she is house trained, and this may be something you need to train her for.
+As we have no history for her we do not know if she is house trained, and this may be something you need to train her for, but she has been clean in her kennel so far, and given her age we would like to think that she is.

 -

-We do not know if she is used to being left alone, and you may have to train her to get her used being left, up to a maximum of four hours.
+We do not know if she is used to being left alone, and you may have to train her to get her used being left, up to a maximum of four hours, but she has been very settled in her kennel.

 Handling